ckshitij/notification-service/ReadMe.md

 A robust, scalable, and observable notification service built with Go.
 It provides a centralized system for managing and sending notifications across multiple channels like Email, Slack, and In-App.

-## How the Changes Help the Service

-The integration of Kafka into the notification service provides several key benefits:

-- **Scalability:** By using Kafka as a message broker, the service can handle a much higher volume of notification requests.
-The request handling is decoupled from the notification processing, allowing each part to be scaled independently.
-- **Reliability:** Kafka's at-least-once delivery guarantee ensures that notifications are not lost even if a worker crashes.
-The message will be re-processed by another worker, making the delivery more reliable.
-- **Resilience:** The use of a message queue makes the service more resilient to failures.
-If a downstream service (like an email server) is temporarily unavailable, the messages will remain in the Kafka topic and can be processed later when the service is back online.
-- **Improved Performance:** By offloading the notification processing to a separate set of workers, the main request-handling part of the service can respond to user requests much faster.
-This improves the overall performance and user experience.
-- **Channel-based Topics:** The service now uses different Kafka topics for different notification channels (e.g., `notifications-email`, `notifications-slack`).
-This provides better isolation, scalability, and flexibility.
-You can monitor and scale each channel independently.

 ## Flow

 ```mermaid